The University offers a bachelor of arts (B.A.) and a bachelor of science (B.S.) in political science.

 and government in the United States.

-Students have the opportunity to become involved in community situations through programs like the Hull House
+Students have the opportunity to become involved in community service through programs like the Hull House

 (Chicago, Illinois) service learning trip, organized volunteer efforts at local community centers, and many